infinum/wordpress-handbook/How we do it in WordPress/Git workflow.md

 > Releases are deployable software iterations you can package and make available for a wider audience to download and use.

-When deploying to production site it is expected a bundled GitHub release is created.
+When deploying the site to production, it is expected that a bundled GitHub release is created.
 Releases also help us compare with previous iterations.

 > Releases are based on [Git tags](https://git-scm.com/book/en/Git-Basics-Tagging), which mark a specific point in your repository's history.